dribdat/awesome-hackathon/README.md

 ## Tooling

 > These are frameworks, utilities and online tools for solving a variety of issues that hackathon organizers commonly face.
 They often have some way of integrating with the platforms above.
+See also the [Guides](#guides) listed further down, which cover many of the same topics.

 ### Organizing